Home » Recipes » Course » Dips » EASY Loaded Bread Dipping Oil

 INGREDIENT NOTES: You can make this recipe your own, based on what you have to hand.
 Switch out the olives and sundried tomatoes for jarred artichokes or red peppers, mix up your spices (za’atar or dukkah is wonderful) or play around with the herbs (dried work well too).

-VARIATIONS: I LOVE a zingy, vibrant pesto version.
-Mix 2 tablespoons of basil pesto with 1/2 a cup of olive oil, a handful of chopped basil leaves, the zest and juice of 1 lemon, 1 tablespoon of toasted chopped cashews (or pinenuts) and a pinch of salt.
+Zingy basil pesto: Mix 2 tablespoons of basil pesto with 1/2 a cup of olive oil, a handful of chopped basil leaves, the zest and juice of 1 lemon, 1 tablespoon of toasted chopped cashews (or pinenuts) and a pinch of salt.
 This is an even EASIER version because there’s less chopping involved!
-For a summery vibe, I love this hot honey and lemon version: mix 1/2 a cup of olive oil with the zest and juice of 1 lemon, 1 tablespoon of honey, 2 teaspoons of chilli flakes, a handful of fresh thyme leaves and 1 teaspoon of salt.

 • Prep Time: 5